 You need a minimum of two full days at Iguazu Falls to experience both the Brazil and Argentina sides.
 One day for each side allows you to explore at a relaxed pace, take the boat ride and walk all the trails.
 Otherwise, you’ll miss out on one side or spend more time dealing with border crossings than enjoying the falls.

-Is it better to see Iguazu Falls in Brazil or Argentina?
+Is it better to see Iguazu Falls from Brazil side or Argentina?

 You need to see both sides as they each bring a different experience.
 The Brazil side gives you spectacular panoramic views where you can appreciate the full scale of the falls.
 The Argentina side takes you right up close to individual falls and even inside them on the boat ride.

 It’s an awe-inspiring place where you can appreciate the wildness and power of nature in its element.
-Iguazu Falls is definitely ‘big water’ at its best – especially when you visit at the right time.
+Iguazu Falls is definitely ‘big water’ at its best.

-Next up, check out my perfect itinerary for Buenos Aires, Argentina’s colourful capital city.
+Next up, check out my perfect itinerary for Buenos Aires, Argentina’s colourful capital.